Velcori/RagdollEngine/README.txt

 Press L To Make Everything Visible
 Press R To Drink Potion
 Press Ctrl + Click To Teleport
-Press LeftAlt To Bomb Hold LeftAlt To Spam Bomb
+Press LeftAlt To Bomb Hold LeftAlt To Spam Bomb")
-")